Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 "In Loving Memory of Daisy Maud Spencer who died suddenly August 21st 1911 Aged 29 - Rest in Peace."

-Daisy Maud Spencer was born in Cookham Berkshire in 1882 to Julius Spencer, a solicitors clerk, and his wife Sarah Jane Lloyd.
+Daisy Maud Spencer was born in Cookham Berkshire in 1882 to Julius Spencer, a solicitor's clerk and constable of Cookham, and his wife Sarah Jane Lloyd.
 Daisy was the cousin of Sir Stanley Spencer.

 Daisy first appears on the 1891 Census, aged 8 years old, living at Belmont Villa in Cookham, High Street (the house next door to Stanley Spencer's famous home Fernlea, however the villa's name has changed to Bellingho), with her parents and elder siblings Mabel Lloyd, an art student born in 1873, Lilly who was born disabled in 1875, and Violet Eleanor born in 1881.

-In 1901 the 18 year old Daisy is still living in Belmont Villa (next door to her 9 year old cousin Stanley Spencer), with her parents Julius and Sarah Jane.
-Sadly in 1901 Violet Eleanor passes away aged only 20 years and in 1902 Julius passes away in Bournemouth, aged only 54 years.
+In 1901 the 18-year-old Daisy is still living in Belmont Villa (next door to her 9-year-old cousin Stanley Spencer), with her parents Julius and Sarah Jane.
+Sadly in 1901 Violet Eleanor passes away aged only 20 years and on 31st December 1902 Julius Spencer passes away in Bournemouth, aged only 54 years.
+On the 2nd January 1903 the South Bucks Standard reported:

 The Reading Mercury reported -